TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

 Buffalo Gap dates from 1857.
 FM 89, aka Buffalo Gap Highway follows the route of the 1874 old Center Line Trail, which ran from Texarkana to El Paso.
 Buffalo Gap also had a road running toward Fort Phantom Hill.
-Buffalo traveled through the region going to gaze on the high plains and watered here for the trip, making it a perfect location for the men who hunted them in the 1860s and 70s.
+Buffalo traveled through the region going to graze on the high plains and watered here for the trip, making it a perfect location for the men who hunted them in the 1860s and 70s.

 Being the only community in the county when it was formed made it a shoe-in for county seat.
 The town was sizable for the period; boasting a population of 1,200 by 1880.
 The Santa Fe railroad arrived in 1895.
 Buffalo Gap Presbyterian College was organized in 1883 and opened its doors two years later.